Innovative Eating Utensils for Alzheimer’s: Make Mealtime Easier

 The inspiration behind Eatwell

 Eatwell’s founder was inspired by her late grandmother, who had Alzheimer’s, and her experience volunteering at senior care centers.
-Hear her story in this 4 minute video.
+Hear her story in the 4-minute video below.

 eating utensils for Alzheimer’s